GraphBench: Next-generation graph learning benchmarking: Subdomain Details

-For all the instances from various datasets, we use KaMIS \citep{lamm2016finding} for heuristic MIS solutions.
+\paragraph{Heuristic solutions for supervised learning}~ We use KaMIS \citep{lamm2016finding} to calculate heuristic MIS solutions.
 The solution to max-cut is obtained by formulating it as an integer programming problem and solving it with \cite{gurobi}, with a timeout of 3600 seconds.
 We use GCol \citep{lewis2025gcol} for a heuristic graph chromatic number, with a maximum of $10^8$ search iterations.
-The labeled datasets in our benchmark support both supervised learning, e.g., formulating a regression task to predict objective values, and unsupervised learning, where the goal is to find high-quality feasible solutions without access to ground-truth labels.
-The generality of the $(\Omega, F, w)$ framework makes it applicable to a wide range of CO problems, including all those proposed in our benchmark.

-\paragraph{Experimental evaluation and baselines} For the supervised setting, we benchmark our baselines on the MIS problem.
-The task is to predict the CO objective value for the MIS problem.
-We train all models using the MAE as the loss function and report the final test MAE for evaluation.
-For the unsupervised setting, we evaluate on all three CO problems, i.e., MIS, max-cut, and graph coloring.
-The models are trained unsupervised using a problem-specific surrogate loss function.
-At test time, the model's output scores are converted into a feasible solution to the CO problem using a decoder.
-The CO problem's objective function is then used as a metric to measure the quality of the solutions obtained this way.
-We conduct experiments on small and large synthetic graphs from the \dataset{RB}, \dataset{ER}, and \dataset{BA} families.
-We compare four baseline models: GIN, GT, MLP, and DeepSets, using the hyperparameters listed in \cref{table:co_hyperparms}.
-Our proposed model uses the encoder-decoder architecture.
+\paragraph{Model architecture}~ Our proposed model uses the encoder-decoder architecture.
 The encoder, an MLP, processes node features derived from RWSE~\citep{Dwivedi2022RWSE} and node degrees.
 The processor module is the only part that differs between baselines and performs the bulk of the calculations.
 It is followed by a decoder that generates node representations.
 For the supervised setting, we apply summation aggregation to obtain a scalar graph-level prediction as the final output.
 For the unsupervised setting, we leave the node-level scores as the output.